titpetric/microservice/articles/2019-12-05-bash-poor-mans-code-generation.md

 RUN go get -u github.com/josharian/impl
 ~~~

-Using `impl`, we can generate a scaffold of the interface which we need to satisfy.
-We can now
+Using [josharian/impl](https://github.com/josharian/impl), we can generate a scaffold
-create the server side template like this:
+of the interface which we need to satisfy.
+We can now create the server side template like this:

 ~~~go
 package ${SERVICE}